-In Enter the Writers bloggers will investigate our theme for the MediaLab 2016 from different angles and write about it.
+In Enter the Writers bloggers investigated our theme for the MediaLab 2016 from different angles and wrote about it.

 Enter the Writers